-Dads are some of the toughest people to shop for.
-According to a study commissioned by ipostparcles, a British division of the package delivery service DHL, people spend more time agonizing over finding the perfect gift for their mom or dad than just about anyone else on their holiday gift list.
-And a 2006 study by the American Psychological Association found that nearly half of men and women report the pressure to find the perfect gift is one of the leading causes of holiday stress.
+Dads are some of the most challenging people to shop for.
+According to a study commissioned by ipostparcels, a British division of the package delivery service DHL, people spend more time agonizing over finding the perfect gift for their mom or dad than just about anyone else on their holiday gift list.
+And a 2006 study by the American Psychological Association found that nearly half of people report the pressure to find the perfect gift is one of the leading causes of holiday stress.

 There’s no need to overthink it.
-The ipostpacels survey also found that most participants felt loved and appreciated when they received a gift – any gift.
+The ipostparcels survey also found that most participants felt loved and appreciated when they received a gift — any gift.

 Still, nothing beats the feeling of giving a present the recipient loves.
-So if you’re stumped for what to get Dad this year, this list of best gifts for dads is filled with a variety of ideas at all price points so you can find something he’ll be thrilled to get whatever your holiday budget.
+So if you’re stumped on what to get Dad this year, this list of best gifts for dads is filled with a variety of ideas at all price points, so you can find something he’ll be thrilled to get — whatever your holiday budget.

 Best Christmas Gift Ideas for Dads

 According to a 2016 study published by the Association for Psychological Science, great gifts have at least one of two key elements: They’re either useful or cherished for their sentimental value.
 In other words, they show how well you know and appreciate the recipient.
 But no matter how well we know our dads, gift-giving is still tough.
 It’s what makes us default to practical but boring gifts like ties or slippers he uses once or twice a year.

 Instead, get him something he’ll really love — and use — without busting your budget.

 If your budget for Dad is under $20, there’s no need to worry.
 There’s a wide variety of awesome gifts you can buy in this price range without resorting to gag gifts.
 And for even more inexpensive gifts he’ll love to get, see our post on DIY Christmas gifts.